TomLga/VueRemakeEOMP/README.md

+JSON SERVER FOR MOCK EOMP VUE
 # VueRemakeEOMP
 recreating eomp.JS but in vue